 Isolation is for individuals who have tested positive or show symptoms of COVID-19 and are awaiting test results.
 Quarantine is for an individual who is a close contact of a positive COVID-19 individual, awaiting test results, or in quarantine due to travel and being monitored for the development of symptoms.
 The periods of isolation and quarantine are defined by the Department of Public Health.
-A residential student would be asked to isolate/quarantine at home if possible and if not possible would be assigned to an isolation/quarantine room on campus for 14 days.
+A residential student would be asked to isolate/quarantine at their primary place of residence if possible and if not possible would be assigned to an isolation/quarantine room on campus.
 The student would be asked to bring any items needed during the isolation/quarantine period with them to Health Services since they would not be able to return to their assigned housing unit.
 Students isolated/quarantined on campus would be provided with meals and additional support.
 An individual can end quarantine on Day 8 if the individual is asymptomatic, has a negative PCR test result from a test taken on Day 5 or later, and continues to monitor for symptoms for 14 days.
 A strict quarantine of 14 days is required if an individual has experienced any symptoms even if tested negative.

 Is there an amount of positive COVID-19 cases on campus or in the Commonwealth that would cause us to close?

 All positive cases are reported to the Department of Public Health.
 The Department of Public Health would consult with the state epidemiologist to determine when or if the closure of the campus is necessary.